mingliatlas

 What the Day Master is

-In a Bazi chart, the Day Master is the Heavenly Stem of the day pillar.
+Day master is the day stem — the heavenly stem of the day pillar.
+In a Bazichart, the Day Master is the Heavenly Stem of the day pillar (also called the "day master source" or "day stem source").
 It is the reference point that the rest of the chart is read against.

 According to Bazi tradition, the Day Master represents the self.
 Other stems and branches are read in relation to it as supporters, resources, output, wealth, or pressure.